 For a sleek, industrial look, Westinghouse’s 56-inch fan is affordable and moves a lot of air.
 Considering the size it is recommended for commercial spaces or large, high-ceilinged residences.

 Pros: Strong air flow, easy assembly, stylish industrial look.

 Cons: Fan does not have a reverse option or a lighting fixture.

 This 24-inch fan from Westinghouse is a great choice for smaller spaces where a 50-inch or bigger fan isn’t an option.
 Like the Hunter fan on this list, it can rotate in reverse, which accommodates winter and summer use.
 Included is a 78-inch lead wire, a downrod (to stabilize the fan), and two lightbulbs.

-Cons: Some users found that it was prone to wobbling, in part because of its size.
+Cons: Can be prone to wobbling, in part because of its size.
 Like the Hunter fan, it comes with incandescent bulbs, which can be easily replaced for those who want brighter lights.